braiddynamics/qbd-portal/docs/02-topology/07-quantum-numbers.md

 :::info[**The Proportionality of Inertial Mass to Total Topological Complexity**]

-It is asserted that the rest mass $m$ of a fermion braid is determined by a rigorous functional of its topological complexity invariants.
+It is asserted that the rest mass $m$ of a fermion braid is determined by a functional of its topological complexity invariants.
 The mass functional is defined as:
 $$m = \kappa_m \left( \sum_{i=1}^3 N_3(R_i) - k_{\text{share}} \cdot |L_{ij}|_{\parallel} \right)$$
 This functional is constituted by the following terms:
 1.  **Base Constant:** $\kappa_m \approx 0.170$ MeV, anchored to the electron mass.